Ahurein/fido/README.md

 Swagger docks url: http://localhost:8080/docs

 ## Running Tests
-Run the tests using this command
+Run the tests using this command. `Note`: make sure the database is running
 ```bash
 pytest
 ```